38 Free Promissory Note Templates & Forms (Word | PDF)

 • Corporate firms can use the note to secure short-term credit when they have exhausted other means of acquiring credit.

-What to include in a Promissory Note?
+What to Include in a Promissory Note?

 Writing a promissory is not difficult.
-You only need to have a template in case you do not know how to the right one.
+You only need to have a template in case you do not know how to use the right one.
 You can always get the paid templates online.
-Whichever the template you choose, you need to ensure that you include the following details:

 • The name and signature of the borrower